lcarnegie/final_paper/README.md

 ## Statement on LLM usage

-Aspects of my R code and paper were written and edited with the assistance of Large Language Models, in particular variants of Claude-3 (Claude.ai) and GPT-4 (ChatGPT).
+Aspects of my R code and paper were written and edited with the assistance of Large Language Models, in particular variants of Claude-3 (Claude.ai) by Anthropic and GPT-4 (ChatGPT) by OpenAI.

 Claude-3 Sonnet/Haiku was used for:
 - Writing and editing parts of the paper